 China by Plane

 China is the world’s second-largest state by land area.
 It’s massive, so you’ll have to take a plane to get around the country at some point, especially if your vacation timeline is tight.
 Because China is so big, you’ll want to set aside at least 10days to explore the country, 12-14 if you have more time, so you can really soak it in.
 By plane, you can easily spend a few days in Beijing touring its highlights – Tiananmen Square, the Forbidden City, Imperial Palace, and Great Wall – then take a short flight to Xian to see the famous Terracotta Warriors.
 In Xian, you can also see the Underground Tang Dynasty Murals at the Shaanxi History Museum by special access with Ker & Downey.
 From Xian you could continue onto Guilin by plane, followed by Shanghai for a well-rounded tour of the country.

 China by Boat

 A luxury Li River Cruise is one of the best ways to see the countryside along the Li River from Guilin to Yangshuo.
 The scenery is breathtaking – karst peaks and bamboo groves, caves, buffalo in the fields, rice paddies, fisherman on bamboo rafts – there’s something special to see around each bend of the river.
 The cruises lasts about 3.5 – 4 hours and you’ll want to sit on the top level to get the best views.

 Once you get to Yangshuo, exploring the town is a must-do.
 You can hike, bike, and take a bamboo raft along the smaller, quieter Yulong River.
-With just two chairs on the raft and a poler at the back guiding the raft, it’s a leisurely way to spend an afternoon taking in the dramatic karst scenery and seeing scenes of everyday rural life along the river.
+With just two chairs on the raft and a poler at the back guiding the raft, it’s unquestionably a leisurely way to spend an afternoon.
+Take in the dramatic karst scenery and seeing scenes of everyday rural life along the river.

 China by Bike